How to apply

 Two academic reference letters (online)

-Transcript or certified copy of university grades from all past degrees (online or by post)
+Transcript or certified copy of university grades from all past degrees (online)

 Valid, original Test of English as a Foreign Language (TOEFL), International English Language Testing System (IELTS) or Cambridge score report (if required).

 An application will not be considered until all of the above items have been received.
 All items should arrive at the PhD programme Office by 8 January.

 Short-listed applicants will be invited to an interview in February or March to meet faculty and to see the School’s facilities.
 It is sometimes possible for candidates who are unable to travel to London to be interviewed by telephone.